wolfpld/usenetarchive/README.md

-# Usenet Archive
+# Usenet Archive Toolkit

-Usenet Archive project aims to provide a set of tools to process various sources of usenet messages into a coherent, searchable archive.
+Usenet Archive Toolkit project aims to provide a set of tools to process various sources of usenet messages into a coherent, searchable archive.

 ### Import Formats